 Maiden voyage: May 2022

-Come spring, if you have deep pockets, expect the same level of luxury at sea that you get at a Ritz-Carlton hotel on land when the Ritz-Carlton Yacht Collection debuts its first ship, the 298-passenger, Evrima after several delays.
-Spoil yourself with an open-air massage at the spa, complimentary champagne at the infinity pool, and hand-rolled stogies in the Humidor cigar lounge.
+Come summer, if you have deep pockets, expect the same level of luxury at sea that you get at a Ritz-Carlton hotel on land when the Ritz-Carlton Yacht Collection debuts its first ship, the 298-passenger Evrima, after several delays.
+Spoil yourself with an open-air massage at the spa, complimentary champagne at the infinity pool and hand-rolled stogies in the Humidor cigar lounge.
 And splurge At S.E.A., with a tasting menu designed by chef Sven Elverfeld of the three-Michelin-starred Aqua at the Ritz-Carlton hotel in Wolfsburg, Germany.
 All guests settle into spacious suites (starting at 312 square feet) with “terraces” (balconies).
 Some are 700-square-foot, two-level lofts with the bedroom downstairs and living room area upstairs.
 Whichever type of suite you choose, a personal assistant will be at your beck and call.

 Insider tip: Bring along the kids and grandkids — unusual for a luxury ship, the Evrima welcomes children aboard.
 Those ages 4 to 12 may learn a thing or two in programming (from $45 for three hours) that combines play with environmental responsibility.
 They might do experiments to learn what’s in seawater or make art from recycled materials.

-What you’ll pay: From $6,100 per person (double occupancy) for a five-night cruise from Dubrovnik, Croatia, to Venice in July 2022.
+What you’ll pay: Fares from $6,800 per person (double occupancy) for a seven-night cruise from Barcelona to Nice, France, in October 2022.